Deopahar

+Etymology

+Deopahar is derived from two words Deo means "Gods", Pahar means "Hills" translating to "The Hills of the Gods".

 Location

 The Deopahar archaeological site is a tourist destination in Assam.
-Deopahar, also called Deoparvat, is by the side of the Asean Highway 1(NH39) in Numaligarh, Golaghat district, Assam, India.
+Deopahar, also called Deoparvat, is situated by the side of the Asean Highway 1(NH -129) in Numaligarh, Golaghat district, Assam, India.
 Deopahar is a part of the Deopani Reserve Forest.
 The Deopani Reserve Forest covers a total area of 133.45 hectares and is very rich in flora and fauna.
 The Deopani Reserve Forest area is an Elephant corridor, and is also famous for the False Hemp Tree (Assamese : Bheleu) (Tetrameles nudiflora), which has been accorded a Heritage tree status.
 Every year, around the months of October to January, migratory wild giant bees follow migratory routes from the foothills of the Himalayas to come to this particular tree in this forest to build very big beehives.
 The distance of the Deopahar archaeological site is about 5 km from the Numaligarh Refinery, 61.8 km from Kaziranga National Park, 255 km from Guwahati and approximately 5 km (aerial distance) from the Brahmaputra River.

 History

 The name Deopahar has many prevailing legends about the origin of the name.
-The Karbi people who lived by the hill called it Deoparbat or Deopahar where the word 'Deo' or 'Dev' refers to Lord Shiva.
+The Karbi people who lived by the hill called it Deoparbat or Deopahar.
 According to ancient scriptures, the hill homed many gods and goddesses and was well known as 'Haithali parbat'.
 Inscriptions of the Kamarupi kings were found on an ancient copper plate which suggested it belonged to a place called 'Joyscandavar in Happaka'.
 Joyscandavar is believed to have originated from the word Jorasandh located in Numaligarh.